anhr/SpriteText/README.md

 | [options.rect.borderThickness] | <code>number</code> | 0 invisible border | border thickness.|
 | [options.rect.borderRadius] | <code>number</code> | 0 no radius | border corners radius.|

-You can set options for all SpriteText from the  group and all child groups.
+You can set options for all SpriteText from the group or scene and all child groups.
+Options of the child groups is more priority before parent group options.
 Example:
 ```
+//options of the parent group or scene
+scene.userData.optionsSpriteText = {

+	fontColor: 'rgb(0, 255, 0)'//green color

+}
 var group = new THREE.Group();

-//options for all SpriteText from this group and all child groups
+//options of the child group
 group.userData.optionsSpriteText = {

 	fontColor: 'rgba(255, 255, 225, 0.5)'//white semi opacity color

 }
 scene.add( group );

+scene.add( new SpriteText( 'Scene' ) );//green color of the font
+group.add( new SpriteText( 'Group' ) );//white semi opacity color of the font
 ```